awslabs/aws-encryption-sdk-specification/tenets.md

 Sensible Defaults should be selected where possible.

-Sensible Defaults are defaults that are optimal in the majority of use cases.
-If a default is optimal in all use cases, then it dominates all other options.
-These kinds of dominant options
-SHOULD NOT be configurable at all.

 Given the relationship between encrypt and decrypt, options are preferred on encrypt.
 Once a message has been encrypted,